MicrochipTech/AzureDemo_AnyCloud/README.md

 <img src="./media/IOTC_Device_View.png" alt="The IOTC Device list" width = 800/>

 If you click the device name shown on the devices screen, IoT Central will show you are currently connected.
-You will also have the ability to click on a selection of device views that allow you to inspect the device state and data from recent transactions; the **Raw data** view is typically the most convenient place to see all received messages.
+You will also have the ability to click on a selection of device views that allow you to inspect the device state and data from recent transactions; the **Raw data** view is typically the most convenient place to see all incoming & outgoing messages.

 <img src="./media/IOTC_Individual_Device_View.png" alt="The IOTC Raw Data view" width = 800/>